Quill feather

 A brand strategy sets the stage for visual identity development, which includes logos, fonts, and other key visual details.
 These graphical elements are carried across platforms and touchpoints so that customers can easily recognize and engage with your brand at every touchpoint.

-A brand strategy helps your business stand out from competitors by communicating your unique value proposition and visually differentiating your brand in a crowded marketplace.
+A brand strategy helps your business stand out from competitors by communicating your brand purpose — and visually differentiating your brand in a crowded market.

 While you may sell a similar product or service as another company, your brand strategy hones in on what’s unique about your offering and provides guidelines on how to express that so you stand out.